BjornL1/to_the_list_gd2/README.md

 A list can be created from four different locations:

 1. Logged-out users: They can create a list by clicking the "Add list" button on the homepage.
-    - Click the "Add list" button -> Sign-in form is displayed.
+    - Click the "Create Your List Now!" button on the landing page-> Sign-in form is displayed.
     - Enter login credentials or sign up.
 Click "Sign in" or "Sign Up" -> Create list form is displayed.
-    - Enter a name for the list and click "Create" -> The newly created list is confirmed with a message.
+    - Enter a name for the list and click "Create" -> The list is created and user is directed to an add items page.
-    - On the create list page click "View lists" -> The latest created list will be displayed on the list view.
+    - On the add item list page click "Show Lists" -> The latest created list will be displayed on the list view.

 2. Logged-in: "Add list" button from list view.
     - Click the "Add list" button from list view -> Create list form is displayed.